B18a/B18a/README.md

 	-	**so_long**			: This project is a very small 2D game.
 Its purpose is to make you work with textures, sprites, and some other very basic gameplay elements using minilibx-library
 	-	**Philosophers**	: Eat, Sleep, Spaghetti, repeat.
 This project is about learning how threads work by precisely timing a group of philosophers on when to pick up forks and eat spaghetti without dying from hunger
 	-	**minishell**		: This project is about creating a simple shell
-	-	**CPP00-04**		: Getting started with CPP - basic syntax, pointers and references, polymorphism, overloads, orthodox canonical classes, inheritance,polymorphism, abstract classes and interfaces
+	-	**C++ Module00-04**	: Getting started with C++ - basic syntax, pointers and references, polymorphism, overloads, orthodox canonical classes, inheritance,polymorphism, abstract classes and interfaces

 <h3 align="left">Connect with me:</h3>
 <p align="left">